 4200 and Telecommunication Lec.
 3 Lab.
 0 Cr.
 3 Prerequisite: CMIS 3400.
-Students will gain indepth experience of networking and telecommunications fundamentals including LANs, MANs, WANs, intranets, the Internet, and WWW.
-Data communication telecommunication concepts, models, standards, and protocols will be studied.
+Students will gain inexperience of networking telecommunications fundamentals including LANs, MANs, WANs, intranets, the Internet, and WWW. communication Data telecommunication concepts, models, standards, and protocols will be studied.
 Installation, configuration, systems integration, management of infrastructure technologies will be practiced in the laboratory.
 Offered as needed.

 CMIS Physical Design and Implementation 4300 with DBMS.
 Lec.
-3 Lal
+3 Lab.
+0 Cr.
+3